 - Both cryptocurrencies have fast transaction time and can be traded on most major exchanges.

-- Ethereum excites developers and is loved for its ability to transfer property, while Litecoin is primarily viewed as a currency, with major retailers accepting Litecoin as payment.
+- Ethereum excites developers and is loved for its ability to transfer property, while Litecoin is primarily viewed as a transactional currency.

 What is Litecoin?